TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 **II.
 Assignments, 25% of grade**

 Three equally weighted unit assignments will form the basis for learning the practice of statistics at the level required by this course.
 The units are outlined on the course schedule.
-Details regarding what is required for each assignment will be available at [tysonbarrett.com/teaching](https://tysonbarrett.com/teaching/) and will be discussed in class.
-Assignments require the manipulation or analysis of data and professional communication of results.
+Details regarding what is required for each assignment will be available at [tysonbarrett.com/teaching/regression](https://tysonbarrett.com/teaching/regression).
+The in-class activities will directly address all questions in the assignments.
+That is, the in-class activities will be built around answering each question in each assignment as a class.
+This means you are required to come and participate in order to get the answers correct.

+Assignments require the manipulation and analysis of data, as well as professional communication of results.
 Each of the assignments will require analysis in R and RStudio and subsequent interpretation of the output.
 Additional reading of provided articles may be required, too.
-Instead of focusing on factual understanding (this will be tested on the examinations—see below), the assignments will provide students the opportunity to apply the material and communicate the results in a manner that will aid them in their research.
-Students may (and are encouraged to) work together; however, each student must turn in his or her own work, not photocopies or identical replicates.
+Instead of focusing on factual understanding (this will be tested on the examinations--see below), the assignments will provide students the opportunity to apply the material and communicate the results in a manner that will aid them in their research.
+Each student must turn in his or her own work, not photocopies or identical replicates.

 All assignments are required: no scores will be dropped.
 Assignments are due by 11:59pm on the due date (see course schedule).
-All of the examples in the lectures will be directly applicable to the assignments so it is prudent to bring the current assignment to each lecture.
-Further, time at the beginning of each lecture will be given for questions regarding the assignments.

 **IV.
 Final Project, 20% of grade**